Excel VBA Protecting Sheet

 - Allow Deleting Columns: If you wish to allow the user to delete columns in VBA, then you need to set this to TRUE.
 The default value is FALSE.

-- Allow Deleting Rows: If you wish to allow the user to delete rows, then you need to set this to TRUE.
+- Allow Deleting Rows: If you wish to allow the user to delete rows, you need to set this to TRUE.
 The default value is FALSE.

-- Allow Sorting: If you wish to allow the user to sort the data, then you need to set this to TRUE.
+- Allow Sorting: If you wish to allow the user to sort the data, you need to set this to TRUE.
 The default value is FALSE.

 - Allow Filtering: If you wish to allow the user to filter the data, then you need to set this to TRUE.
 The default value is FALSE.